basicxman/awesome_print/README.md

     :plain      => false,  # Use colors.
     :sort_keys  => false,  # Do not sort hash keys.
     :limit      => false,  # Limit large output for arrays and hashes.
 Set to a boolean or integer.
+    :left_keys  => false,  # Set to true to force left justification of keys.
     :color => {
       :array      => :white,
       :bignum     => :blue,